RazorKenway/Zip-Cracker/README.md

 <br>

 * This is a Very powerfull Zip File Crack tool for termux users.

-Check 500 000 Passwords in 30 seconds,
+  Check 500 000 Passwords in 30 seconds

 ## Unique Performance